-- Call the In-Plan Provider of your choice directly.
-Your doctor, family member, or your In-Plan Provider may also call for you. - You do not have to contact HNE before receiving services. - You do not need Prior Approval for medication management services with an In-Plan psychiatrist or clinical nurse specialist.
+- Call the provider of your choice directly.
+Your doctor, family member, or your provider may also call for you. - You do not have to contact HNE before receiving services. - You do not need Prior Approval for medication management services with a psychiatrist or clinical nurse specialist.